-If you are a nonresident or part-year resident of Wisconsin in 2017, you must file Wisconsin Form 1NPR.
+If you are a nonresident or part-year resident of Wisconsin in 2018, you must file Wisconsin Form 1NPR.

-If you are a full-year resident of Wisconsin in 2017, you may file Wisconsin Form WI-Z, Form 1A, or Form 1.
-Read the instructions for those forms to figure out which one is right for you.
-You can get Form WI-Z, Form 1A, and Form 1 from any Department of Revenue office or from the department's website at revenue.wi.gov.
+If you are a full-year resident of Wisconsin in 2018, you must file Wisconsin Form 1.
+You can get Form 1 from any Department of Revenue office or from the department's website at revenue.wi.gov.